 The knob on Spatial Mic indicates the front or 'zero' degree position.
-This corresponds to the direction the 'head' image is facing in when Spatial Mic Converter Plugin when in it's default state.
+This corresponds to the direction the 'head' image is facing when Spatial Mic Converter Plugin is in its default state.
 When recording audio for 360 video, you will probably want to orient the front of the microphone to correspond to the front of the camera (normal orientation), but please note that the Spatial Mic Converter plugin 'orientation' button can change the orientation of the mic after recording to be 'end-fire' or 'inverted'.